AhmedAmin90/Apple-clone/README.md

 ## Built With

-- HTML
+- HTML:
+- - Using semantic tags.
-- CSS
+- CSS:
+- - Using styling for Grids, Gradient and Background Images.
-- FONTAWESOME
+- FONTAWESOME:
+- - For the Icons.

 ## Live Demo